UnderLogic/toml-serialization/Documentation~/src/attributes/toml-datetime-format-attribute.md

 ## Overview

-The `TomlDateTimeFormatAttribute` attribute can be applied to any `DateTime` `field` to serialize them as a specific date-time format.
+The `TomlDateTimeFormatAttribute` can be applied to any `DateTime` `field` to serialize them as a specific date-time format.

 **NOTE:** This attribute has no effect on deserialization, as the date-time format is inferred from the TOML document.